Privacy Policy

 We may also share personal data with other organisations in the following circumstances:

 The UK and other EEA countries provide a high standard of data protection and privacy.
-However, it may sometimes be required to obtain services from other parts of the world that do not have a similar standard of data protection laws.
-If so, we will require and put contractual commitments in place that make sure your personal information is protected to at least UK standards.
+However, it may sometimes be required to obtain services from other parts of the world that do not have a similar standard of data protection laws and share your information with them.

 We know that it is important to protect and manage your personal information.
 Some of the measures that we have in place for this include: